Chelsea Cain: Career

-After working as a creative director at a public relations firm in Portland for several years, Cain began writing humor books in her spare time, including The Hippie Handbook: How to Tie-Dye a T-Shirt, Flash a Peace Sign, and Other Essential Skills for the Carefree Life (Chronicle Books, 2004), Confessions of a Teen Sleuth (Bloomsbury, 2005), and Does this Cape Make Me Look Fat?
+After working as a creative director at a public relations firm in Portland for several years, Cain began writing humor books, including The Hippie Handbook: How to Tie-Dye a T-Shirt, Flash a Peace Sign, and Other Essential Skills for the Carefree Life (Chronicle Books, 2004), Confessions of a Teen Sleuth (Bloomsbury, 2005), and Does this Cape Make Me Look Fat?
 Pop-Psychology for Superheroes (Chronicle Books, 2006), which Cain co-wrote with her husband.
-Cain also composed a weekly column for Portland's alternative newspaper, The Portland Mercury and started contributing to Portland's major daily, The Oregonian in 2003. when she left marketing behind to focus on writing full-time.
-Her last column with The Oregonian was posted on December 28, 2008.
+Cain was, for a time, a weekly columnist for both Portland's alternative newspaper, The Portland Mercury, and Oregon's largest newspaper, The Oregonian.

+She wrote her first thriller, Heartsick, in 2004, and it was published on September 4, 2007.
+In a review in The New York Times, critic Janet Maslin wrote, "In a genre that is rife with copycatting, Ms. Cain deserves some credit for having gotten a potentially interesting new series off the ground."
+In a blurb for the book, author Chuck Palahniuk wrote, "Chelsea Cain gives us the most compelling, most original serial killer since Hannibal Lecter.”

-She wrote her first thriller Heartsick in 2004, while pregnant with her daughter.
-It was published on September 4, 2007.
-Sweetheart and Evil at Heart followed as the second and third in the series, respectively.
+Sweetheart and Evil at Heart: A Thriller followed as the second and third in the series, respectively.
+The New York Times critic called Sweetheart "sensual and engulfing."

-In March 2016, Cain started writing a new Marvel Comics series, Mockingbird, the first solo series about the character.
+In March 2016, Cain began writing a new Marvel Comics series, Mockingbird, the first solo series about the character.
 The series ran for eight issues before cancellation.

-She is the writer of comic book series Man-Eaters for Image Comics with artists Kate Niemczyk and Lia Miternique, which became available in shops in September 2018 and ended in October 2019.
+Cain is the creator of the comic book series Man-Eaters for Image Comics along with artists Kate Niemczyk and Lia Miternique.
 Man-Eaters was criticized for failing to account for trans experiences as the plot revolves around a disease that impacts people based on sex-specific symptoms.
 Cain's response was to print tweets criticizing her in subsequent issues of the book, which resulted in harassment and threats being aimed at her critics, and called into question the legality of publishing tweets.
 She went on to ask for volunteers to do sensitivity reading, as she stated the book was expensive to produce and she could not offer any pay for the job.
-Despite this widespread criticism, Cain returned to Image to publish Man-Eaters: Tomorrow Belongs to You! in March 2020 and an additional five issue miniseries called Man-Eaters: The Cursed in July 2021.
+Simon & Schuster published Man-Eaters: Tomorrow Belongs to You! in March 2020 and an additional five issue miniseries called Man-Eaters: The Cursed in July 2021.